Yeti opens 2nd namesake shop in U.S. Friday in Charleston; new Cainhoy pizzeria on way

 A new fast-casual restaurant is expected to open any day on King Street in downtown Charleston.

 A.W.
-Shucks Seafood Shack is taking over the former Kitchen 208 space at 208 King after Kitchen 208 closed in March, citing a lack of workers.
+Shucks Seafood Shack is taking over the former Kitchen 208 space at 208 King St. after the latter closed in March, citing a lack of workers.

 The new restaurant will offer appetizers, salads, sandwiches, boiled and fried shrimp, snow crab legs, fried flounder and oysters, shrimp and grits, side dishes and other seafood-related items.